 During each teeth cleaning and examination, you and your child can expect a:

-Your child’s hygienist will clean and polish your child’s teeth to remove plaque, a sticky film of bacteria, and tartar, the hardened plaque.
+Your child’s hygienist or dental assistant will clean and polish your child’s teeth to remove plaque, a sticky film of bacteria, and tartar, the hardened plaque.
 Plaque and tartar can contribute to tooth decay and/or gum disease.
-The hygienist will also provide an overview of proper flossing and brushing techniques to ensure your child starts the right way from the very beginning.
+The hygienist or dental assistant will also provide an overview of proper flossing and brushing techniques to ensure your child starts the right way from the very beginning.